Kantemanuel/Test-Repository/README.md

-# Tkinter-File-Explorer
+# Test-Repository
-A simple file explorer using Tkinter !
+A repository for testing git and github fundamentals !